dzervas/homelab/README.md

 # HomeLab

-A home server provisioned by ansible to run Hashicorp Consul, Nomad & Vault.
+A home server provisioned by ansible to run docker-compose.
-Various services are defined ([terraform/nomad](terraform/nomad)).

-Local certificates are signed by Let's Encrypt - don't worry, they're not exposed to the internet, we sign every subdomain using the DNS-01 challenge.
+Local certificates are signed by Let's Encrypt - don't worry, they're not exposed to the internet, we sign every subdomain using the DNS-01 challenge with CloudFlare.

-Info on how that works below.
+In order to have access to HTTPS resources, the local network DNS should be redirecting all the subdomains of your domain to the server.

+For example if your domain is `home.lab.net`, `*.home.lab.net` AND `home.lab.net` should resolve to your server's IP.
+This is required as there is no way to get signed certificates by Let's Encrypt for non-internet TLDs.
+You have to buy a regular domain (you can even find a domain ~3$/year) and use it to access your services.

 ## Setup

+Create a CloudFlare account, add your domain or subdomain and follow CloudFlare's guide.
+It's very easy.
+Create a DNS API key that has `Zone/Zone/Read` and `Zone/DNS/Edit` permissions and access to all zones.

 Create an inventory at `~/.homelab/inventory.ini` like: